jswny/edgybot/README.md

 ### Docker

-You can run with Docker Compose, which will build the image locally.
+You can run with Docker Compose, which will build the image locally, and use the environment variables from your current environment.

 ```shell
 docker-compose up